ghirardinicola/musicMille/README.md

 ## Next
 Make it step-by-step:
-- Split follow-up questions, they are not that useful now
-- Decide it's fine, write to Spotify
 - Get a spotify mixtape and start from there (NICE!
 Start from there, more this, less that)